symfony/symfony-docs/webhook.rst

 By default, the signature uses HMAC-SHA256 of the concatenated event name, event ID, and JSON body.
 Receiving endpoints should verify this signature using the shared secret to ensure webhook authenticity.

+.. versionadded:: 8.2

+    The ``Webhook-Timestamp`` header was introduced in Symfony 8.2.

 Customizing Header Names and Signing Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~